luismjimenez/Subscription-Cancellation-Analysis/README.md

 # Subscription-Cancelation-Analysis
-Analysis of user subscription cancellations to find out reasons behind cancellations and find opportunities to lower churn.
+Analysis of user subscription cancelations to find out reasons behind cancelations and find opportunities to lower churn.

 # Executive Summary: